A tight sound is one of the strongest attributes an independent band can possess. Here are 10 essential tips on how to make your band tighter:

 4. Use Breakout Groups During Rehearsal

 Many bands make the mistake of rehearsing material by simply running through it as a full band.
-Whilst rehearsing material as a full band is of course necessary, it can limit your ability to fundamentally grasp each element of the arrangement (for example, you might not be nailing your backing vocal part if you’re focusing on your guitar part).
+Whilst rehearsing material as a full band is of course necessary, it can limit your ability to fundamentally grasp each element of the arrangement (for example, you might not be nailing your backing vocal part if you’re too busy focussing on your guitar part).

-A simple solution is to include breakout groups for individual sections in your rehearsals.
+A simple solution is to incorporate breakout groups for individual sections into your rehearsals.
 Examples of effective breakout groups include:

 - The drummer and bassist rehearsing the groove